nickdurcholz/tempo-reporter/README.md

 |TEMPO_TOKEN|(api token obtained from tempo)|

 ## Installation

+This application is only distributed as source code

 There is a Dockerfile that you can use to package and run the app.
 It is not published on docker registry.